-Meat, farm workers to get $600 grants in new $700M aid plan
+Farmworkers, meat plant employees to get up to $600 grants in new $700M aid plan

 For instance, more than 1,300 Smithfield workers were sickened and four died last year when the virus rampaged the company’s Sioux Falls, South Dakota, plant.
 At a major pork plant in Waterloo, Iowa, more than 1,000 of the Tyson Foods plant’s 2,800 workers were infected and at least six died.

 “I think it’s important that we recognize that doing this essential work has also come not only at a potential physical risk but also at a financial risk,” Agriculture Secretary Tom Vilsack said.
-“Many of these workers have had to out of their pocket pay for masks or personal protective equipment during the course of this pandemic. some have had to take unpaid medical leave.”
+“Many of these workers have had to out of their pocket pay for masks or personal protective equipment during the course of this pandemic.
+Some have had to take unpaid medical leave.”

 The grants to workers will be handed out by an assortment of nonprofit groups that apply to work with the government.
-Agriculture Secretary Tom Vilsack said he hoped to keep administrative costs and requirements to apply for the money to a minimum so more workers could be helped.
+Vilsack said he hoped to keep administrative costs and requirements to apply for the money to a minimum so more workers could be helped.

 “I’m hopeful that we’ll be able to provide as much help to as many people as possible,” said Vilsack.